decentralized-identity/presentation-exchange/spec/spec.md

 ::: note
-  Including purpose information should not be confused with consent to process personal data NOR as a substitute for an, e.g., GDPR-conformant expression of "purpose"; instead, it should be thought of as purely informative to the user.
+  Including purpose information should not be confused with consent to process personal data NOR taken as a substitute for an, e.g., GDPR-conformant expression of "purpose"; instead, it should be thought of as purely informative to the user.
   Implementers are encouraged to do a proper review of applicable regulatory requirements around consent and purpose disclosures.